Sanware/.github/README.md

 # Sanware Technologies

 Sanware is not a definable group or organisation (ironic, right?)
-It's an informal label which is placed upon projects initially created, collaborated with or modified by BillCipher57.
+It's an informal label which is placed upon projects initially created, collaborated with or modified by the listed contributors.

+- BillCipher57
+- ZhiftyDK
+- EthanBarr

 # Notable Projects